MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-413-Principles-Reasonable-Cost-Reimbursement-Payment-EndStage-Renal-Disease-Services-Prospectively-Determined-Payment-Rates-Skilled-Nursing-Facilities-Payment-Acute-Kidney-Injury-Dialysis/subpart-L-Payment-Organ-Acquisition-Costs-Transplant-Hospitals-Organ-Procurement-Organizations-Histocompatibility-Laboratories/section-413.400.md

 ##### § 413.400 Definitions. #####

-Link to an amendment published at 87 FR 72287, Nov.
-23, 2022.

 As used in this subpart:

 *Histocompatibility laboratory* means a laboratory meeting the requirements set forth in § 493.1227 of this chapter and providing the services for the acquisition of kidneys or other organs for transplantation.

-*Hospital-based organ procurement organization (HOPO)* means an organ procurement organization that is considered a department of the transplant hospital and reports organ acquisition costs it incurs on the transplant hospital's Medicare cost report.
+*Hospital-based organ procurement organization (HOPO)* means an organ procurement organization that is considered a department of the TH and reports organ acquisition costs it incurs on the TH's Medicare cost report.

 *Independent organ procurement organization (IOPO)* means an organ procurement organization that files a Medicare cost report separate from a hospital and meets all of the following: